sourcegraph/about/handbook/engineering/commit_messages.md

 Links to any related RFCs should be included at the end of the commit, one per line.

-### Github issues
+### GitHub issues

-Links to any related Github issues should appear at the end of the commit message, one per line.
+Links to any related GitHub issues should appear at the end of the commit message, one per line.

 ## Enforcing rules